floatinghotpot/cordova-plugin-admob/src/android/README.md

 - Cordova SDK jar for Android
 - Cordova JS for Android
-- Google AdMob Ads SDK for Android
+- Google Play SDK for Android
 - Android SDK 3.2 or higher (to compile with AdMob)
 - Android runtime 2.1 or higher (Cordova only supports 2.1+)
 - AdMob publisher ID from [AdMob](www.admob.com)